 Faafu’s diving is suited to all levels, and two wrecks are on a resort’s house reef.
 The unspoiled reefs, stimulating channel dives, and frequent manta sightings make this a perfect atoll.

-Fuvahmulah Atoll, located in the Maldives’ far south, is a unique and unchartered adventure that promises pristine reefs, oceanic mantas and rare sharks – thresher, tiger and oceanic whitetip.
+Fuvahmulah Atoll, located in the Maldives’ far south, is a unique and uncharted adventure that promises pristine reefs, oceanic mantas and rare sharks – tiger sharks, thresher sharks, scalloped hamme…

 Haa Alif’s wide and shallower channels are ideal for beginners, but have greater depths for advanced divers.
 Expect vibrant corals, diverse marine life, mantas at the cleaning stations and a wreck.

 Huvadhoo Atoll has scuba for beginners and advanced divers in the Maldives’ far south.
 The corals are pristine, and sharks patrol the exhilarating channels.
 Tiger and whale sharks can also be seen.

 Ihavandhippolhu Atoll offers unchartered diving in its wide channels, and advanced divers can explore new sites.
 Expect vibrant coral, diverse marine life and mantas at the cleaning stations.

 Laamu Atoll’s scuba is suited to beginners as well as advanced divers.
 Mantas are common in its channels, and Buddhist ruins can be found on Gan - which also has 4 miles (7km) of beach.

 The Lhaviyani Atoll has wall, channel, reef and wreck diving for beginners and advanced divers.
 You'll see diverse marine life, colorful coral, guitar sharks and mantas.

 Meemu Atoll’s sheltered inner reefs are ideal for beginners.
 Advanced divers can enjoy the deeper reefs and exhilarating drift dives in the channels.
 You'll see pretty corals, mantas and reef sharks.